romainducrocq/wheelcc/README.md

 ### Linker

-There is no built-in linker, the compiler outputs assembly that is then linked with gcc/ld.
+There is no built-in linker, the compiler outputs assembly that is then assembled with as and linked with ld.
 That output follows the System-V ABI, which allows to link other libraries pre-compiled with gcc (or other compilers) with the `-L` and `-l` command-line options and use them at runtime in a program compiled by wheelcc.
 This also allows to link the C standard library method APIs which declarations are supported by the current implementation of wheelcc.

 ### Dependencies

 wheelcc aims to be self-contained and as less bloated as possible.
 It only depends on the C and C++ standard libraries and a few file-only dependencies that are already included in the sources ([ctre](https://github.com/hanickadot/compile-time-regular-expressions), [tinydir](https://github.com/cxong/tinydir)).
-The build+runtime only requires bash and gcc (>= 8.1.0), which makes the compiler easy to build and use on any x86-64 GNU/Linux platform.
+The build+runtime only requires bash, binutils and gcc (>= 8.1.0), which makes the compiler easy to build and use on any x86-64 GNU/Linux platform.

 ### Limitations